Brainhack-Donostia/brainhack-donostia.github.io/projects.md

 permalink: /projects/
 ---

-You can submit a project by opening an issue and following the template <a href="https://github.com/brainhackorg/global2020/issues" target="_blank">here</a>.

-You can see the list of projects that have already been proposed for this years edition <a href="https://brainhack.org/global2020/projects" target="_blank">here</a>.
+You can see the list of projects that have already been proposed for this years edition .

+Got a project idea? <a href="https://github.com/brainhackorg/global2020/issues" target="_blank">Submit!</a>

+In the spirit of Brainhack, participants are encouraged to propose collaborative projects to be developed by small teams “onsite” (through Zoom) during the event.
+We would like attendees to sign up for projects to promote active collaboration, and hands-on learning, both during and after the event.

+Projects can focus on any technique or method, use behavioral or neuroimaging data, or explore any topic related to Open Science.
+They can involve any stage of the scientific process, from data acquisition to analysis and documentation, as well as data visualization and scientific publication.
+You’re also encouraged to work on creating tutorials or improving the documentation of a library/program, or even replicate a paper (and dockerize it!).
+To find out more about the projects carried out in previous editions, check out the <a href="https://brainhack.org/global2020/projects" target="_blank">Brainhack Global website</a>.

+The projects will be chosen on the first day of the Brainhack, giving preference to those that were pre-submitted.
+The activities carried out during Brainhack Donostia 2020 can result in useful output that will be available beyond the current event, as well as new collaborations with peers!